Wheatstone Bridge Output for Pressure Sensors

 Choosing the Right Excitation Voltage

 Higher excitation means a larger output signal and better signal-to-noise ratio.
+That's the simple physics of it.
 However, sensor datasheets specify a maximum excitation voltage — often 10 V or 12 V for industrial sensors, sometimes only 1.5 V for low-power MEMS devices.
 Exceeding this causes self-heating, which introduces thermal drift and can permanently damage the sensing element.
-A good rule of thumb: use the highest excitation the sensor allows, unless power consumption is a constraint.

 Sensitivity Variation

 Datasheet sensitivity values are nominal.
 Real sensors ship with a tolerance — often ±0.5 mV/V or tighter for calibrated units.
 For our example sensor rated at 3.0 mV/V ±0.25 mV/V, the full-scale output could range from 13.75 mV to 16.25 mV.
 Your signal conditioning chain needs to accommodate this span.
-Many designs include a software or hardware gain-trim step during calibration to normalize the output.

 Offset Voltage

 Real bridges are never perfectly balanced.
 A typical offset specification might be ±1 mV at 5 V excitation.
 When your signal of interest is only 5.25 mV, an offset of 1 mV represents a 19% error if left uncorrected.
+That's huge.
 Always measure and subtract (or auto-zero) the bridge offset before interpreting output as pressure.

 Operating Below Full Scale

 It's tempting to pick a sensor whose full-scale pressure exactly matches your maximum expected pressure.
+Seems efficient, right?
 In practice, operating at 50–80% of full scale gives you headroom for pressure spikes and keeps you in the most linear region of the sensor's transfer function.
 Our example operates at 35% of full scale, which is conservative but perfectly fine for a system where 175 psi is the normal operating point and transients could reach 400 psi.

 When to Use This Calculator